Stable Set Polytopes with Rank $|V(G)|/3$ for the Lov\'{a}sz--Schrijver SDP Operator: Stretched cliques and their properties

 Notice that to obtain a graph $G \in \tilde{\K}_{n,d}$ from $K_n$, every vertex-stretching operation must be proper.
 Thus,~\cite[Proposition 24]{AuT24b} applies to graphs in $\tilde{\K}_{n,d}$.

 \begin{lemma} For every graph $G \in \tilde{\K}_{n,d}$, $\bar{e}^{\top}x \leq d+1$ is a facet-inducing inequality for $\STAB(G)$. \end{lemma}

 Next, we take a closer look at the graphs in $\K_{n,d} \setminus \tilde{\K}_{n,d}$.
-The next result helps show that the rank inequality is indeed not a facet inducing inequality for the stable set polytope for these graphs.
+The next result helps show that the rank inequality is indeed not a facet-inducing inequality for the stable set polytope for these graphs.

 \begin{lemma} Let $G \in \K_{n,d}$ where $n \geq 3$ and $d \geq 1$.
 If $G \not\in \tilde{\K}_{n,d}$, then there exists an edge $\set{u,v} \in E(G)$ consisting of a hub vertex and a wing vertex where $G - \set{u,v} \in \K_{n,d-1}$. \end{lemma}